grezzled/EasyRate/README.md

         .setMailingContact("YOUR_EMAIL@email.com","write a subject","write a description")
         .show();
 ```
-Initiate to show dialog at an appropriate timig
+Initiate to show dialog at an appropriate timing
 ```java
 EasyRate.init(MainActivity.this)
         .setMailingContact("YOUR_EMAIL@email.com","write a subject","write a description")